TOGoS/Game21/RANDO-README.md

 Your goal is to find the triforce, at which point you'll be taken to the next level.
-As you progress through levels they will be more comples and require more keys.
+As you progress through levels they will be more complex and require more keys.

 If you want to warp to a harder level, open the console